 Bonus Tip!
 Get Salon Insurance

 As an added tip, we recommend you purchase salon insurance if you do not already have it.
 Beauty and Bodywork Insurance has been providing insurance for tens of thousands of beauty professionals for decades, so we know what you need.
 We provide general and professional liability insurance so you and your stylists can work with peace of mind.
-To protect your salon, request a quote today.

 You can purchase Salon and Spa Insurance to protect your business and it’s assets.
 Call us to customize your policy to include workers comp insurance or add additional coverages.
 If your employees are 1099 contracted employees, you may want to suggest or require them to carry their own insurance.
 If you do this, be sure you ask for your salon to be listed as an additional insured on their policy.
 If your salon partners with BBI, we can get you a promo code to add additional insureds for free.